IMCBioinformatics/DADAcore16S/README.md

 [![DADA2](https://img.shields.io/badge/DADA2-v1.34.0-orange)](https://benjjneb.github.io/dada2/index.html)

 This is a snakemake workflow for profiling microbial communities from amplicon sequencing data using dada2.
 DADA2 tutorial can be found from https://benjjneb.github.io/dada2/index.html.
 The initial code was cloned from https://github.com/SilasK/amplicon-seq-dada2 and modified to make a workflow suitable for our needs.
+This workflow has been modified to work with NextSeq data.

 <br>